spryker/spryker-docs/docs/scos/dev/guidelines/monitorable-process-guidelines.md

 of the operation (success, failure) and duration) to enable tracking of such events and reacting when they reach undesired scores.
   * The start and end of a process must be recorded to enable tracking and tuning of the infrastructure.
   * Communication durations with remote services must be recorded to understand whether the local process is delayed for a good reason.
-* Critical metrics, along with their threshold values, should be highlighted in the [Operational guidelines](docs/scos/dev/guidelines/process-documentation-guidelines.html#operational-guidelines) to enable the setting up of a monitoring system.
+* Critical metrics, along with their threshold values, must be highlighted in the [Operational guidelines](docs/scos/dev/guidelines/process-documentation-guidelines.html#operational-guidelines) to enable the setting up of a monitoring system.
 * Deployment and rollback flows should generate metrics to enable tracking and interaction with these processes.